Eating and eating habits in teenagers

 - Encourage your child to take responsibility for planning and preparing one healthy family meal a week.

 - Limit unhealthy food options in your home, and make it easy for your child to find healthy food at home.
-For example, keep a bowl of fruit on the bench, a container of chopped vegies in the fridge, a loaf of wholegrain bread in the freezer, and a bag of wholegrain crackers in the cupboard.
+For example, keep a bowl of fruit on the bench, a container of chopped vegies in the fridge, wholegrain bread in the freezer, and wholegrain crackers in the cupboard.

 Talking about food

 The way you talk about food has a big effect on your child’s eating habits.
 Try to emphasise all of the good things about healthy eating, instead of focusing on the effects of unhealthy eating.

 - Avoid restricting foods or describing them as ‘good’, ‘bad’, ‘naughty’ and so on.
 Instead, aim for balance – eat healthy most of the time, and every now and then you might like to eat ‘sometimes’ foods.

 - Teach your child to eat when they’re hungry and to stop when they’re full.
 This helps your child learn to recognise whether they’re eating out of true hunger or eating out of boredom or tiredness.
 But you can expect your child to eat a lot more while they’re growing and developing.

 - Talk with your child about how food can help with concentration, school, sports performance and wellbeing.
 This can motivate your child to make healthy choices, and it’ll probably mean more to your child than information about longer-term health risks.